-Adopting SWG targets web threats using an inline proxy solution together with threat defense that is advanced.
-CASB can also be seen as necessary, this is as both firewalls and secure web gateways need traffic to transit through, in order to provide protection.
+Adopting SWG, targets web threats using an inline proxy solution together with threat defence that is advanced.
+CASB can also be seen as necessary; this is as both firewalls and secure web gateways need traffic to transit through, in order to provide protection.

 CASB solutions can perform well when it comes to addressing challenges that are new.
 It can also work to provide security solutions to people who are remote working.
 Disruptive transformation has been accelerated as more and more people choose to work remotely.
 It’s not necessary for businesses to invest in CASB solutions right at this minute.
 However, it’s still evolving as a core part of the technology road map of businesses that want to be strategic.

-With CASB solutions, you can choose between variants either on the cloud, or on the premises, which can be useful should you be migrating to the cloud in phases.
-With cyber security solutions like SWG and CASB, businesses can better protect their interests.
+With CASB solutions, you can choose between variants either on the cloud, or on-premise, which can be useful should you be migrating to the cloud in phases.
+With cybersecurity solutions like SWG and CASB, businesses can better protect their interests.

 Visibility when it comes to such applications as well as their usage can enable IT employees to deliver what the businesses want.
 They can also better align with the requirements of businesses to be more agile as well as efficient.